©Gary Vey for viewzone.com 2019

 Finally, perhaps the most important way people deal with cognitive dissonance is to prevent it in the first place.
 If someone is presented with information that is dissonant from what they already know, the easiest way to deal with this new information is to ignore it, refuse to accept it, or simply avoid that type of information in general.
 Thus, a new study that says ice cream is more fattening than originally thought would be easily dealt with by ignoring it.
 Further, future problems can be prevented by simply avoiding that type of information -- simply refusing to read studies on ice cream, health magazines, etc.

 Cognitive dissonance is all around us.
-We live in a world full of contradictions.
-Children are killed in Gaza in the name of peace.
-Feminists wear makeup, short skirts and high heels.
-Conservationists like Al Gore fly around in private, fuel guzzling jets.
-Anti-gay Christians tap their feet in public bathroom stalls... these opposing ideologies are all resolved somehow, somewhere, deep in our human psyche with cognitive disonnance.
+We live in a world full of contradictions: Children are killed by drones in foreign lands in the name of peace; Feminists wear makeup, short skirts and high heels to appeal to men; Environmental politicians fly around in private, fuel guzzling jets; Anti-gay Christians are exposed as having homosexual encounters; Anti-gun proponents surround themselves with heavily armed bodyguards... these opposing ideologies are all resolved somehow, somewhere, deep in our human psyche with cognitive disonnance.

 I first learned about the theory of cognitive dissonance while in college some 45 yrs ago.
 My professor liked to use his two favorite examples - Seller's Remorse and Buyer's Blues - to explain how it worked.
 Funny story, about 10 yrs ago I agreed to sell my favorite convertible to a guy who told me he had graduated from Harvard with a major in Psychology.
 When we went to his Credit Union to close the deal I could tell he was getting ready to back out or try to renegotiate the price.
 Remembering my Prof's examples, I just told him "come on, you're just experiencing Cognitive Dissonance".
 And, it worked.
 I got my price and had no Seller's Remorse.